coderanger/coderanger.net/content/posts/2010-11-14-system-monitoring.md

 ---
-layout: post
-title: "System monitoring: A play in 5 acts"
+title: "System Monitoring: A Play in 5 Acts"
 ---

 Act 1: Munin